PREMANSHU05/CartNova/README.md

 ![Razorpay](https://img.shields.io/badge/Payment-Razorpay-blue)
 ## 📌 Project Description

-Cartify is a full-stack e-commerce application built using the **MERN stack**.
+CartNova is a full-stack e-commerce application built using the **MERN stack**.

 It provides a complete online shopping experience with secure user authentication, product management, shopping cart, wishlist, order management, and online payment integration using Razorpay.